Travel Ideas · Off the Beaten Path

 See on Tours

 Past the tour boats and the PA systems, past the stops where everyone photographs the same coconut candy, there is a different river.
-It smells like wet wood and jasmine.
-It sounds like dripping.
+It smells like wet wood, tidal mud, and bần trees.

 The Turn

-The captain killed the engine and suddenly I could hear my own breathing.
+The captain killed the engine and suddenly I could hear the pulse of the tide.

 It happened about forty minutes out of Cần Thơ.
 We had been on the main river — wide, brown, busy with barges — and then the boat turned left into something that barely qualified as a waterway.
 The rạch.
 That's what locals call these capillary canals that branch off the Mekong like veins from an artery.
 The water narrowed to maybe three meters.
 Nipa palms arched overhead until the sky became a thin strip of white.
 And then the engine cut.

+This was the Ba Lai canal, an ancient rạch that winds through Ben Tre and remains completely untouched by large cruise vessels.
 The silence was physical.
-It landed on the boat like a weight.
 I could hear water dripping from the palm fronds.
-I could hear a rooster, far away, muffled by vegetation.
 I could hear the wooden oar entering the water behind me — a sound so specific, so different from a plastic paddle or a metal propeller, that it immediately recalibrated my sense of where I was.
 Not on a tour.
 Not on a trip.
 Just on the water, moving at the speed of someone's arm.

 These are the moments that standard tours cannot package, because they depend on accident, on slowness, on being in the right canal at the right hour with no plan at all.
 I remember pulling a fishing net from the mud near Vĩnh Long, my hands disappearing into warm silt, and a kid laughing at my technique.
-I remember the weight of the net.
-I remember the smell — mineral, alive, ancient.
 That's the hidden Mekong.
-It doesn't photograph well.
-It stays with you anyway.
+It stays with you because it cannot be replicated.

 Palm canal near Trà Vinh · Basket weaver, Vĩnh Long · Afternoon light at a village pagoda